 The Morning Program is for preschool age students ages 2.5 to 5 years old.
 Students can come just for the morning or for the morning and various afternoon enrichment classes.
 Most students enroll in the preschool for 3 or 4 consecutive school years depending on their birthdate.

-- SonShine Kids (Parent & Me Class) Starts at 18 months or 2 years-old
+- SonShine Kids (Parent & Me Class) (18 months by September 1st)

 There are many schedule options ranging from two, three, four, and five mornings per week with a combination of one, two, three, and four afternoons depending on the age group and availability.
 There are also mixed day schedules offering a variety of options for parents.